 At the time of writing, the methodology for EPC assessments of existing dwellings is RDSAP 9.94.
 This updates to RDSAP 10 on 15th June 2025 and a significant methodology overhaul from RDSAP to the Home Energy Model (HEM) is proposed for 2026.
 In addition, government consulations indicate future changes to the format of EPCs and minimum rating levels required for priate rental properties.
 Methods for improving EPC ratings may therefore change in the future.

-A number of pre-defined datebands are available for an energy assessor to choose from, and these vary slightly between nations in the UK due to building regulations updates occuring at slightly different times.
+The datebands are pre-defined, and vary slightly between nations due to changes in building regulations occuring at slightly different times.

-For England & Wales, which is where I'm based, these datebands are currently:
+For England & Wales, where I'm based, these are:

 prior to 1900, 1900-1929, 1930-1949, 1950-1966, 1967-1975, 1976-1982, 1983-1990, 1991-1995, 1996-2002, 2003-2006, 2007-2011, 2012 onwards

-Parts of the assessment calculation are based on assumed minimum thermal performance values determined by the dateband chosen.
-These performance values became ever more tighter (better) over the years as formal building regulations were introduced in 1965 (E&W) and made tighter in the years thereafter.
+Parts of the assessment calculation are usually based on assumed thermal performance values determined by the dateband chosen.
+This applies particularly to walls, floors and some roofs.

-If the wrong date band is assigned during the assessment, the system may produce an EPC rating for the property that is overly positive or negative as a result, depending whether the dateband is prior to, or after, the actual date of construction of your property.
+If the wrong date band is assigned, the system could produce an EPC rating for the property that is overly positive or negative as a result, depending whether the dateband is prior to, or after, the actual date of construction of your property.

-This can apply to several parts of the property, but the most common way of noticing this is with how cavity walls are decribed on the EPC features table.
+The clearest indication of this issue is how cavity walls are decribed on the EPC features table.

-If you review the Features table of your EPC, this distinction between the different descriptions of a cavity wall might give some insight to the dateband assigned to that building part.
+If you review the Features table of your EPC, this distinction might give some insight to the dateband assigned to that building part.

-Does the description of your cavity wall match your expectation of the insulation status of your wall, and more importantly does the corresponding date range indicated above match the construction date of your property?
+Does the description of your cavity wall match your expectation, and more importantly does the corresponding date range indicated above match the construction date of your property?

-You can reduce the chances of the wrong dateband being assigned on a new EPC by carrying out some research on your property and providing any evidence to your energy assessor for the age of the building.
+You can reduce the chances of the wrong dateband being assigned on a new EPC by carrying out some research on your property and providing any evidence to your energy assessor for the age of the building, any extensions and the date of any room-in-roof conversion.

-They will usually be happy to receive such evidence because dataing a property is often tricky.
+They will usually be happy to receive such evidence because dataing a property is sometimes tricky.

 I assessed a property with a cavity wall which had been manually declared on a previous EPC by the energy assessor as having insulation present.